Cases Computer Simulations

-Cases Computer Simulations (known as CCS) was a video game developer and publisher which specialized in strategy and war games for the ZX Spectrum, a number of which were ported to the BBC Micro, Acorn Electron, Amstrad CPC, and IBM PC.
+Cases Computer Simulations (known as CCS) was a British video game developer and publisher which specialized in strategy and war games for the ZX Spectrum, a number of which were ported to the BBC Micro, Acorn Electron, Amstrad CPC, and IBM PC.

 Their cassette inlays often featured quite stylized pictures and they were renowned for producing a succession of high quality games.
 Many of their later releases were written by well-known wargamers R T Smith & Ken Wright and received excellent reviews in the mid and late 1980s.
 They were based at 14, Langton Way, London.
 SE3 7TL.